threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 ```

 def predict_from_one(continuous, dichotomous, high_card_cat, binned):
+    """Takes in a series of dictionaries with predictive variables.
+Pre-processes the variables
+    to conform with model predictors.
+Runs model on submitted predictors and returns a prediction."""

-    # create an empty dictionary to store our parameters
+    # create an empty dictionary to store our predictor parameters
     test_parameters = {}

     # create our predictor data frame full of 0s
     test_frame = pd.DataFrame(0, index=range(1), columns=columns)

-    # standardize and store our continuous variables
+    # standardize and store our continuous variables in our predictor dictionary
     for item in continuous:
         test_parameters[item] = standardize_continuous(item, continuous[item])

+    # for our categoricals, not all are used in our model.
+For each categorical that we would create with our entered data,
+    # we check first and see if it's in our model at all.
+If the column is there, it stores
+    # the predictor in our predictor dictionary as a 1, otherwise it is ignored.

     # This code first checks if the column we want is in our data frame.
-If the column is there, it changes it to a 1.
+If the column is there, it stores
+    # this predictor in our predictor dictionary as a 1
     for item in high_card_cat:
         if item+'_'+str(high_card_cat[item]) in test_frame.columns:
             test_parameters[item+'_'+str(high_card_cat[item])] = 1

     # This code first checks if the column we want is in our data frame.
-If the column is there, it changes it to a 1.
+If the column is there, it stores
+    # this predictor in our predictor dictionary as a 1
     for item in dichotomous:
         if dichotomous[item]:
             test_parameters[item+'_1.0']=1

-    # for our categoricals, not all are used in our model.
-For each categorical that we would create with our entered data,
-    # we check first and see if it's in our model at all.
-If so we flag it as a 1, otherwise it is ignored.

     # function to find lower and upper bin bounds for our age blocks
     def age_block_finder(year, bins):